Utkarsh731/python-interview-coding/README.md

 find out the length of the longest valid(well-formed) parentheses substring.
 NOTE: Length of the smallest valid substring ( ) is 2.

+q12.
+Given a matrix where each row and each column is sorted, check whether the given number is present in the matrix.